- What is Roblox Studio?

 You have two different settings: EditLevel and EditQualityLevel.

-In Studio there are two ways that you can save your project.
+In Studio there are two ways that you can save your games/projects to the Roblox platform.
 You can save a project locally to your computer just as you would do with other documents.
 You can also publish your project to Roblox’s servers in the cloud.

-You can also access old versions of your place that you published to Roblox.
+You can also access old versions of your place that you published to the Roblox platform.
 In case you make a mistake or break your game, you can revert it back to a previous version to restore any damage you have done.

 To do this, head to your Roblox place’s game page, click the three dots next to the title and click Configure Place.
 You can then click on the “Version History” tab to access all the published versions available to revert to.
 Select the version you wish to revert to, and then open your place again in Studio.

 In order to publish and confirm your revert, you will need to open your place and publish it to Roblox as a new version.
 This is because right now, you have only reverted your Studio – if someone plays your game they will still see the current non-revered version.
 So open the place up in Studio and go to File > Publish to see those changes take effect in your game.

 Don’t forget, if you’re having trouble getting your Studio to work, you can contact Roblox’s technical support team by filling out the form here:

 The technical support team are well equipped to deal with all of your Studio queries and should get back to you via e-mail within a few days.